-This series of photographs capture parts of a now-crumbling photo album that my father brought to the US in 1973, he came with a single photo album containing black and white photos that charted his adolescence.
+When my father immigrated to the US in 1973, he came with a single photo album containing black and white photos that charted his adolescence.
 I have always been drawn to this photo album – both for the promise of information it holds and the gaps of information that the missing images suggest.

 Bodies in Space

 Each of these installations contain an architectural element (a wall, column, door) that can be pushed, pulled, rotated or collapsed so that the given spaces can be physically reshaped by the viewer.